 - 2.62 The blended approach to delivering savings has proved successful so far.
 Most savings for 2017/18 are on track to be delivered.
 If an individual saving is not delivered, the wide spread of approaches and savings ideas means that overall risk is minimised.
 Note that this approach is not the same as 'salami slicing'.
 Each savings proposal has been carefully developed and evaluated.
 Savings are not based on an arbitrary percentage cut in a service budget. - 2.63 In addressing the budget gaps identified under the scenarios outlined above, it is proposed to adopt a similar approach.
-Whilst the size of the budget gap is potentially greater, it is considered that this approach is scalable and is appropriate for the task that now requires to be undertaken.
-Budget proposals will be developed during the course of September November 2017, prior to consideration by Service Committees and the wider stakeholder group in December 2017 January 2018.
-Budget proposals will be sought addressing the worst case, ie a maximum budget gap of £7 million, in order that the Council is suitably prepared for this eventuality.
+Whilst the size of the budget gap is potentially greater, it is considered that this approach is scalable and is appropriate for the task that now requires tobe undertaken.
+Budget proposals have been developed during the course of September November 2017, prior to consideration by Service Committees and the wider stakeholder group in December 2017 January 2018.
+Budget proposals were sought addressing the worst case, in order that the Council is suitably prepared for this eventuality.
+The proposals recommended to Council are however based on a 'neutral' scenario, as these are sufficient to meet the remit of a balanced budget in 2018/19.